Which one of the following food contaminations is best prevented by cooking to safe temperatures?

 The infectious risk of food poisoning and food recalls increases when multiple favorable conditions are present.
 As such, food safety practices must be designed based on the food service operations and food products in a food establishment.
 This is what our machine-learning system at FoodDocs prides itself in.
 You get an automatically generated digital FSMS tailored to your food business in mere minutes.

-What if there is a way for you to remotely monitor your operations but still ensure that you are complying with very high standards of food safety laws and regulations?
 This is what our Food Safety Management System at FoodDocs is all about.
 Based on the information about your food business that you provide us, our software automatically creates a digital FSMS that fits your operations.
 All generated documents and operations will be designed to control bacterial contamination and other food safety hazards in your food establishment.

 To get a better idea of what our food safety software offers, here are some benefits you will get once you join us at FoodDocs: